Strawberry Rhubarb Pudding Dessert

-slice of pudding dessert on a white plate.
+front view of a slice of pudding dessert on a white plate with a glass of tea in the background.

 This post contains Amazon Affiliate links.
 Hot Eats and Cool Reads may receive a small commission for Amazon purchases made through these links at no cost to you.
 Thanks for your support!